Punta Arenas: Transport

 Carlos Ibáñez del Campo airport is located 20 kilometers from the city centre.
 Rental car services, duty-free shops and custom office services are available in the building (there is no duty-free shop in the terminal, despite the representations of tourist literature).
 Airlines serving the airport include LATAM Chile and Sky Airline, as well as charter flights.
 The civilian airport and the military airport make up the larger complex.

 The city has sea, land, and air connections.
 By road, a connection to other regions of Chile requires passing through Argentine territory.
 By sea, several cruises and ferries can take visitors to the city, although the costs are higher because they include stops at tourist sites along the route.

+Education

+University of Magallanes (UMAG) is in the southern Chilean city of Punta Arenas.
+It is part of the Chilean Traditional Universities.
+The University of Magallanes was established in 1981 during the neoliberal reforms of Chile's military regime as the successor of Universidad Técnica del Estado's Punta Arenas section.
+Universidad Técnica del Estado had established the Punta Arenas section in 1961.

+The University of Magallanes has campuses in Punta Arenas and Puerto Natales as well as a university centre in Puerto Williams.
+University of Magallanes publishes the humanities and social sciences journal Magallania twice a year.

+There is a German school, Deutsche Schule Punta Arenas.

+International relations

+The city of Punta Arenas hosts a number of international relations institutions, such as the Regional Unit of International Affairs (URAI) of the Regional Government of Magallanes and Chilean Antarctica, responsible for analyzing and managing the region's bilateral and multilateral relations with Latin America and the rest of the world; the Tourism and International Relations Commission of the Regional Council of Magallanes and Chilean Antarctica; the regional office of the National Migration Service; the regional office of the General Directorate for Export Promotion (ProChile); and the Department of Migration and International Police of the Investigations Police.

+In the field of higher education internationalization, the main actor in Punta Arenas is the Directorate of International Relations of the University of Magallanes.